Are you anxious about bringing your baby home from the hospital? Are you worried whether you’ll be able to keep your baby safe in your own home?

 Here are some ideas on how to make the living room a safe place for your baby to explore, grow and learn.

-Choose your coffee table carefully: Coffee tables are great for resting a drink or holding some reading materials.
+- Choose your coffee table carefully: Coffee tables are great for resting a drink or holding some reading materials.
 But they sometimes have sharp corners that can be brutal on your baby, especially when she falls and hits her face or teeth on them.
-Look for one with rounded edges to safeguard your baby.
+Look for one with rounded edges to safeguard your baby, or consider a soft ottoman with storage, as it’s much easier to move around and provides useful good storage for your kiddos toys and other goodies.

-Fireplace safety: If you have a fireplace in your living room, make sure the matches are kept up high and that you teach your baby from an early age that you don’t want them messing around with the fireplace.
-When it’s in use, it’s even more important to keep them away because the glass screens often get really hot to the touch.
+- Fireplace safety: If you have a fireplace in your living room, make sure the matches are kept up high and that you teach your baby from an early age that you don’t want them messing around with the fireplace.
+When it’s in use, it’s even more important to keep them away because the glass screens often get really hot to the touch and can cause second to third degree burns.

 Baby Proofing the Bathroom